Biblical Order of the Family: Is Father God the Head of Your Home?

 Jesus came to show us the Father (Father God), and the earthly father is intended to represent God the Father to His family just like Jesus did to the church.
 He does this through instruction and personal application of the Word of God.
 There is no way for the man to know the Heavenly Father’s heart if he isn’t seeking to know Him through the Word and a personal relationship.

 25 Husbands, love your wives, even as Christ loved the church, and gave himself for it; 26 That he might sanctify and cleanse it with the washing of water by the word.
 Ephesians 5:25-26 KJV

 The home is designed to be a safe place

-God designed the home to be a safe place for its members to grow up together in their roles and identities.
+God designed the home to be a safe place for its members to grow up together in their roles, identities, and family relationships.
 There should be an allowance for making mistakes, learning from them, growing, and even experimenting and trying new things.